My name is Alexander Cheves. My nickname is Beastly. I write about sex. I wrote a book.

 They blame you for this because they do not accept the science that homosexuality is natural.
 I’m sad to say there’s nothing you can do to change their minds.

 By virtue of being the creator, god is, by basic logic, responsible for sin and still chooses to punish sinners.
 God is responsible for your sexuality, yet damns it.
-That’s the claim your grandfather is making — and that’s the maniacal, monstrous god he proposes you ask forgiveness of.
+That’s the claim your grandfather is making.
+That’s the maniacal, monstrous god he proposes you ask forgiveness of.

 I advise you to not care about the whims and wiles of a sadistic cosmic dictator — or the weak, antiquated beliefs of those foolish and deluded enough to believe in one.
-Don’t believe in such an ugly view of the world: that there’s someone on high who thinks you shouldn’t have butt sex.
-It’s preposterous and stupid.
+If you choose to believe in a god, believe in one that made you and loves you just as you are.
+Don’t believe in such an ugly view of the world that your grandfather believes — that there’s someone on high who thinks you shouldn’t have anal sex.
+That view of the world is preposterous and stupid.

 The maker of the world — if there is one, and I do not think for a moment there is — likely has no concern whatsoever over what you do in the bedroom.
-If there is such a powerful entity out there (again, probably not), it probably notices your sex life as much as we notice ants copulating.
+If there is such a powerful entity out there (again, probably not), it probably notices your sex life as much as we notice the sex lives of ants.
 You are free to not believe in such an entity — and in my opinion, you will be happier and have a far more accurate view of the real world if you don’t.
 But faith, in the end, is fully your choice.

 Your grandfather is set in his ways and not likely to budge.
 That’s okay.
 You don’t need his approval to have a good life.
 If you need someone to offer some antithetical points to the cruel ones he made, here are mine: